Julia Mullock: Divorce and later life

-Prince Gu divorced Mullock in 1982 under pressure from the imperial family, as she had produced no heir.
-Mullock being an official member of the Korean Imperial Household is disputed, this is due to her discovery of her exclusion from the register of the Lee Family Council.
+So Prince Gu divorced Mullock in 1982 under pressure from the imperial family, as she had produced no heir.
+Mullock being an official member of the Korean Imperial Household is disputed, this is due to her discovery of her exclusion from the register of the Yi Family Council.
 Her exclusion became known to her when in the process of finalizing her divorce from Prince Gu in the United States.